JackSzwergold/Cheat-Sheets/content/SMARTMonTools.md

 	# If the test string DEVICESCAN is the first uncommented text
 	# then smartd will scan for devices /dev/hd[a-l] and /dev/sd[a-z]
 	# DEVICESCAN may be followed by any desired Directives.

-***

-*SMARTMonTools (c) by Jack Szwergold; written on September 23, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*